Electricity for the Trades

 Practice in the installation of rigid conduit and other electrical wire ways.
 Pulling in and wiring motor controllers and other electrical equipment.
 Study of blueprints for large electrical construction jobs.
 3 Credits (0 Lecture - 9 Lab) Prerequisite(s): ELT120.

 Practical and theoretical approach to the installation, programming, and maintenance of programmable control (P.C.) equipment.
 The application of P.C. in manufacturing processes.
 Theory covers the proper installation of P.C. equipment, especially the correct grounding application of processor units and the development of P.C.
 Ladder diagrams.
 The practical work includes programming and changing operational programs to prepare the student to work as "line mechanic" on production lines using programmable controls.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT232 or ELT238.
 Corequisite(s): ELT231.

 Advanced Electrical Theory

 Solution of network problems.
 Problems involving Kirchoff's Laws; Mesh and Nodal Analysis; Thevenin's and Norton's Theorems; Voltage and Current Division.
 Problem sets using second and third order determinants using phasors.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ELT122 and MTH180.
+3 Credits (3 Lecture) Prerequisite(s): ELT122 and MTH180.
 Spring Only.